qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 In short:

   * Yocto is an industry standard within the embedded systems industry.
-  * Bianbu Linux BSP is built using buildroot
+  * Bianbu Linux is built using buildroot
   * Bianbu Linux have a few limitations related to open source and documentation

 The first point needs no further explanation.
 So let's dive into the second and third points.

 ### Bianbu Linux BSP is built using buildroot ###

 The [Getting Started Guide](https://docs.banana-pi.org/en/BPI-F3/GettingStarted_BPI-F3) recommends you to download and use pre-built images based on [Bianbu Linux](https://bianbu-linux.spacemit.com/en/).
 Bianbu Linux is a BSP for the SpacemiT chips, including the Key Stone K1 on Banana Pi F3.
-The Bianbu Linux is built using buildroot, with forks of a number of git repos, along with a few patches, and one proprietary file needed to make the board boot.
+The Bianbu Linux BSP is built using buildroot, with forks of a number of git repos, along with a few patches, and one proprietary file needed to make the board boot.

 Buildroot in itself is not a bad buildsystem of course.
-It is just not the industry standard today.
+It's just not the standard in the embedded industry today.
 That's why we thought it was worth to create a Yocto layer for the Banana Pi F3 board.

 ### Bianbu Linux BSP limitations ###

-The recommended Bianbu Linux is mostly open source and are fairly well documented for the basic operations.
+The recommended Bianbu Linux BSP is mostly open source and are fairly well documented for the basic operations.
 However, there are aspects of it that burdens a developer in certain areas.

 #### Open source aspects ####